-Hazrat Qudratullah Shahab was a great Urdu writer, bureaucrat and scholar.
-He appointed at the top positions in Government offices.
+Hazrat Qudratullah Shahab was a great Urdu writer, bureaucrat, and scholar.
+He was appointed to the top positions in Government offices.

-Shahab considers the authority on Pakistan early history.
+Shahab considers the authority on Pakistan’s early history.
 He describes the first problems of Pakistan and its civil service.
 His book “Shahab Nama” is widely read and appreciated.

-At the age of sixteen, Qudratullah won the prize from Readers Digest London.
+Qudratullah Shahab’s wife is Iffat Shahab, and his son is Saqib Shahab.
+At sixteen, Qudratullah won a prize from Readers Digest London.

 Indian Civil Service

 In 1940, Qudratulah Shahab joined the Indian civil service.
-Later, he appointed as a magistrate Bengal.
-In 1943 Bengal famine, he divided all the strategic stored rice among the people.
+Later, he was appointed as a magistrate in Bengal.
+In the 1943 Bengal famine, he divided all the strategically stored rice among the people.
 Shahab came under heavy fire from the Government authorities.

 Pakistan Civil Service

 After the creation of Pakistan, Qudratullah joined the Pakistan Civil service.
-He appointed in the Ministry of Commerce as a Deputy Secretary.
-Later, he posted chief secretary of Azad Kashmir, Muzzafarabad.
-Qudratullah also served the director od Industries Punjab.
-He played a vital role to solve the issue of refugee and their settlements.
+He was appointed to the Ministry of Commerce as a Deputy Secretary.
+Later, he posted the chief secretary of Azad Kashmir, Muzzafarabad.
+Qudratullah also served as the director of Industries Punjab.
+He played a vital role in solving the issue of refugees and their settlements.

-At the time of Governer General Ghulam Muhammad, he appointed the principal secretary to Governor General.
-He served this post till the regime of Skandar Mirza and Gen. Ayub Khan.
+At the time, Governor-General Ghulam Muhammad was appointed as the principal secretary in his office.
+He served in this post until the regime of Skandar Mirza and Gen. Ayub Khan.

-Qudratullah Shahab also served as the ambassador of Pakistan in Holland.
-In 1968, he elected as the member of the executive board of UNESCO.
+Qudratullah Shahab also served as the ambassador of Pakistan to Holland.
+In 1968, be elected as a member of the executive board of UNESCO.

 Qudratullah Shahab as a Sufi (Spiritualism)

-Qudratullah Shahab has clear views on Sufism.
-He was the close friend of Mumtaz Mufti, Ashfaq Ahmad and Wasif Ali Wasif.
-All personalities as mentioned earlier are much impressed by Sufi thoughts.
+Qudratullah Shahab has unobstructed views on Sufism.
+He was the close friend of Mumtaz Mufti, Ashfaq Ahmad, and Wasif Ali Wasif.
+All personalities, as mentioned earlier, are much impressed by Sufi’s thoughts.

-In his life, Qudratullah much impressed from Khawaja Qutubuddin Bakhtiyar Kaki who was the great saint of Chishtia order.
+In his life, Qudratullah was much impressed by Khawaja Qutubuddin Bakhtiyar Kaki, the great saint of the Chishti Sufi order.
 He called this Sufi ninety in his autobiography Shahabnama.
-He declared this Sufi helped him a lot in all parts of life.
+He declared this Sufi helped him immensely in his life.

-In 2013, Pakistan Post Office issued a stamp in honour of Qudaratullah Shahab with named “Men of Letters”.
+In 2013, Pakistan Post Office issued a stamp in honor of Qudaratullah Shahab named “Men of Letters.”

 In 1959, Qudratullah Shahab formed Pakistan Writers Guild.
 He was elected the first president of this Guild.
 He wrote many articles in English and Urdu newspapers.

-Qudratullah Shahab got fame from his biography ‘Shahab Nama’.
+Qudratullah Shahab Books list is no longer, but he gained fame from his biography ‘Shahab Nama.’
 Shahab compiled his biography on the saying of Ibne Insha.
-The complete book published after his death in 1986.
+The complete book was published after his death in 1986.

 In the last paragraph, he explained his views about Sufism and religion.
 You can download this book from The Library Pk.

-Nafsanay is another book of Qudratullah.
-This book is the collection of short stories.
-These stories related to the issues of Pakistan.
-You can download or read online this book by clicking its title.
+Nafsanay is another masterpiece in Qudratullah Shahab Books.
+This book is a collection of short stories.
+These stories are related to the issues in Pakistan.
+You can download or read this book online by clicking its title.

-This book is the collection of short stories.
-These stories related to our society.
-Surkh Feeta (Red Tapism) is great evil of our bureaucracy system.
+This book is a collection of Urdu short stories.
+These stories are related to our society.
+Surkh Feeta (Red Tapism) is the great evil of our bureaucratic system.

-Ya Khuda is also the collection of short stories.
+The book Ya Khuda is also a collection of Urdu short stories.
 These short stories revolve around our society and point out its issues.

-This book is also the collection of short stories (afsanay).
+This book is also a collection of short stories (afsanay).